 - Enrichment: For students in need of a greater challenge, have students add other text features that they find that were not discussed in the lesson and have them add these to their book pages.

 - Support: For students that need extra help, allow them to use magazine cut outs to identify the text features and have them glue them to their book pages.

-- Ask students to discuss if they found new text features not identified in the slideshow presentation.
+- Ask students to share if they found new text features not identified earlier in the lesson.